gruntwork-io/terraform-google-load-balancer/examples/http-multi-backend/README.md

 * HTTP listener
 * Backend Cloud Storage Bucket with sample files
 * Backend Service for an instance group with a single compute instance
-* Optionally also
-  * HTTPS listener with Self-Signed SSL Certificate
-  * A custom domain with Cloud DNS records

 ## How do you run this example?